GravitySquid/GravitySquid/README.md

 - 👋 Hi, I’m @GravitySquid
-- 👀 Into all things mathematical, technical and philosophical, when time allows
+- 👀 Into all things mathematical, technical, and philosophical
 - 🌱 I’m currently messing with cAlgo bots and indicators for cTrader
 - 💞️ I’m looking to collaborate on anything interesting, complex, or otherwise
-- 📫 How to reach me ...
-I'll be on Holodeck 4, running a simulation
+- 📫 You can reach me at <Gravity.Squid@outlook.com> or check on Holodeck 4

 <!---
 GravitySquid/GravitySquid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.